 Some things to keep in mind include:

-• Your insurance provider may send the check for dental payments directly to you instead of the dental office, in which case it is your responsibillity to ensure your provider receives these payments
+- Your insurance provider may send the check for dental payments directly to you instead of the dental office.
+In this case it is your responsibillity to ensure your provider receives these payments

 In this detailed case study from Policygenius, a patient needing basic preventive care, a filling, and an extraction could get their annual expenses down from $1,488 to $420 with one particular insurer.
-A patient requiring a root canal and porcelain crown saved almost nothing with that same insurer, but could more than halve their expenses with a discount plan.
+A patient requiring a root canal and porcelain crown saved almost nothing with that same insurer.
+However, they could more than halve their expenses with a discount plan.

 To find out more about dental discount plans, read our article here.